Elections in Chile: Regional elections

-Each of Chile's regions is governed by a directly-elected regional governor (Gobernador Regional), who is supported by an elected board of regional councilors (Consejeros Regionales or COREs).
+Each of Chile's regions is governed by a directly elected regional governor (Gobernador Regional), who is supported by an elected board of regional councilors (Consejeros Regionales, or COREs).

-The regional governor is elected via a two-round system for a four-year term and is eligible for one immediate re-election.
+The regional governor is elected via a two-round system to a four-year term and is eligible for one immediate re-election.
 A candidate can avoid a runoff by winning at least 40 percent of the vote in the first round.
 Regional councilors also serve four-year terms and may be re-elected for up to two consecutive terms.
-The number of councilors for each region is determined by a formula based on the region's population and geographic area.
+The number of councilors per region is determined by a formula based on the region's population and geographic area.

 The first direct election for regional governor was held in May 2021.
-This position was previously held by an Intendant (Intendente), who was appointed directly by the President of the Republic.
+Previously, this position was held by an intendant (Intendente) appointed directly by the president.
 Regional councilors were first directly elected in November 2013.

 Electoral reform

 The move toward direct election of regional officials was implemented in stages: